SalishSeaCast/docs/tidalcurrents/tidal_current_lit_review.rst

 * Currents calculated with the TIDE3D finite element model.
 This model did not include vertical variations in currents by using a large vertical viscosity.
 This basically outputs constant currents through the water column.
 * Presents along channel amplitude and phase.
-* Although stratification is known to be important at the Haro Strait and Johnstone Strait Central sites, baroclinic affects are not captured by this model.
+* Although stratification is known to be important at the Haro Strait and Johnstone Strait Central sites, baroclinic effects are not captured by this model.
 * They only report amplitude and phase.
 * The model uses data assimilation of the elevation observations to improve predictions.
 These model values are an improvement to the original model presented.